tiany1shen/GitStart/README.md

 #### Merge branch

-Now we have two different branch of this project: in `master` branch, this `README.md` file have a *Frequently used commands* section; while in `branching` branch, this file have new content about Git Branching.
-One can use `git merge` command to merge the `branching` branch into the `master` branch:
+Now we have two different branch of this project: in `main` branch, this `README.md` file have a *Frequently used commands* section; while in `branching` branch, this file have new content about Git Branching.
+One can use `git merge` command to merge the `branching` branch into the `main` branch:
 ```
-git checkout master
+git checkout main
 git merge branching
 ```
 Since we change different part of the `README.md` file, there is no merge conflict.
 Git will automatically create a merge commit.
 Now that your work is merged in, you can delete the `branching` branch by